Biden wins South Carolina primary, potentially reshaping the Democratic race

 The other player in the race is Sen. Amy Klobuchar, whose home state of Minnesota will vote Tuesday.
 She also has an aggressive travel schedule over the coming days and has been competing on television in several states, both from her campaign and a supportive outside group.

 The South Carolina primary provided sharply different guidance for the party than the previous three contests.
-But the bigger role of black voters, along with broader concerns about Sanders’ effect on Democratic prospects in a general election, up and down the ballot, appeared to have given Biden a second chance.
+But the bigger role of black voters, along with broader concerns about Sanders’s effect on Democratic prospects in a general election, up and down the ballot, appeared to have given Biden a second chance.

 “Look, I’m very optimistic about today, and I’m very optimistic about the process,” Biden told reporters at a polling place in Greenville earlier in the day.